Asheville, NC: Best Dog-Friendly Hikes & Eats

 Found at the top section of the Hickory Nut Gorge and part of the Little Bearwallow Mountain Significant Natural Heritage Area, this trail offers a rewarding two to three-hour hike.

 And although you will find the small or low-flow waterfalls on this trail less impressive than the Triple Falls Trail Loop hike, you get to pair your falls with a far-reaching view.
-I share detailed information and tips to help you tackle this trail in the article “What You Need to Know to Hike the Wildcat Rock Trail.”
+I share detailed information and tips to help you tackle this trail in this complete guide.

 Extend the day.
 Pair the Wildcat Rock Trail with an extension hike, a shuttle hike, or a visit to the nearby town of Chimney Rock which offers more hiking in Chimney Rock State Park.
-I share details for how to extend your day in the article mentioned above.
+I share details for how to extend your day in the guide shared above.

 3. Catawba Falls